Why Is The Only Trump Defendant Sitting in Jail—Black?

 The Associated Press obtained records of a previous arrest.
 Floyd was arrested in May on charges of assaulting a federal officer who attempted to serve him with a grand jury subpoena.

 Regardless of why Floyd is still incarcerated, it’s noticeable that Donald Trump and his allies seem to have largely ignored the only defendant currently paying for their crimes.
-Despite railing against a “two-tiered” justice system for months now, no one in Trump’s world seems to care that the only Black member of their team is sitting in jail.
+Despite railing against a “two-tiered” justice system for months now, no one in Trump’s world seems to care that the only person currently paying for these crimes is Black.

 The former President has spent over $40 million (of mostly campaign funds) defending himself.
 However, Floyd and Trump’s other co-defendants seem to have to stick it out on their own.